johnbarnes-vi/vit-imagenet21k-p/README.md

-# ViT ImageNet-21K-P
+# Vision Transformers with ImageNet-21K-P

 ## Overview

-This repository is part of an ambitious project aiming to explore computer vision at scale by utilizing the extensive ImageNet-21K dataset.
-Currently, the repository contains code and scripts for preprocessing the dataset, transforming it from the original 1.3TB .tar file into a resized and indexed version.
+This project aims to explore computer vision at scale by utilizing the massive ImageNet-21K dataset.
+The goal is to leverage this large and diverse dataset to learn about non-trivial applications of computer vision at scale.

+Currently, the repository contains code and scripts for preprocessing the dataset, transforming it from the original 1.3TB .tar file into an organized, resized, and indexed version.

 The project's next stage involves training a Vision Transformer (ViT) on the processed ImageNet-21K dataset.
-The goal is to leverage the large and diverse dataset to learn about non-trivial applications of computer vision.

 ### Preprocessing